Microsoft Defender for Identity

 • A Microsoft Sentinel workspace

-The integration runs on two Azure Logic Apps deployed in your Azure environment.
+The integration runs on two Azure Logic Apps deployed in your Azure environment:

-Both Logic Apps use a managed identity to authenticate against Azure Key Vault (for Incode credentials) and Microsoft Sentinel (to update incidents).
-No credentials are hardcoded.
+Both Logic Apps use a managed identity to authenticate against:

-Set Up Guide
+Set Up the Sentinel Integration

-Step 1: Create an Integration in Incode Omni
+Create an Integration in Dashboard

 1. Log in to Dashboard.

-2. In the left navigation, click Integrations.
+2. In the left menu, click Integrations.

-3. Click New integration.
+3. Click New Integration.

 4. From the Custom tab, click API, then click Continue.

-5. Enter a Name for the integration (for example, Microsoft Defender).
+5. Enter a Name for the integration: for example, Microsoft Defender.

 6. Click Save.

-Step 2: Collect Your Incode Credentials
+Collect Your Incode Credentials

-• Client ID: Your OAuth client identifier
+• Client ID: Your OAuth client identifier.

-• Auth server URL: https://auth.demo.incode.com (demo) or https://auth.incode.com (production)
+• Auth server URL: https://auth.demo.incode.com (demo) or https://auth.incode.com (production).

-• API base URL: https://demo-api.incodesmile.com (demo) or https://saas-api.incodesmile.com (production)
+• API base URL: https://demo-api.incodesmile.com (demo) or https://saas-api.incodesmile.com (production).

-Step 3: Deploy the Azure Resources
+Deploy the Azure Resources

 📘